pbausch/RecommendedRSS/README.md

 # Recommended RSS

-This is a quick node.js script that generates RSS feeds of Likes (Favorites, Hearts, etc.) from some social sites.
+This is a quick node.js script that generates RSS feeds of Likes (Favorites, Hearts, Claps, etc.) from some social sites.

 ## Medium